 h.
 Production Company Profile.

 i.
-Video-Presentation by the director (max 3 minutes)
+Video-Presentation by the director, in English (max 3 minutes)

 l.
 Signed agreement between the producer and the director confirming their willing to complete the project within the requirement and schedule of the program.

 m.
 Confirmation that the project has not being supported already with finance for development or production.